LeSpocky/ptxdist/doc/environment.rst

 OSELAS.Toolchain-2018.12.0.
 For later versions, see the next section.

 All toolchain components are built with regular user permissions.
-In order to avoid accidential changes in the toolchain, the files should be set to read-only permissions after the installation has finished successfully.
+In order to avoid accidental changes in the toolchain, the files should be set to read-only permissions after the installation has finished successfully.
 It is also possible to set the file ownership to root.
 This is an important step for reliability, so it is highly recommended.